jackychoosg/mybank/README.md

 # My bank

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Third party library used:

 1. styled-components
 2. react-toastify
 3. react-currency-input-field
+4. moment

 ## Available Scripts

 In order to run the app successfully, please **make sure mock server is running**.

 1).
 In **MockServer** directory, you can run:

 ### `yarn`

 ### `yarn start`

 it will run in port 8000, please make sure your 8000 is available.